LilMunchkin/CS4800.02WebAppDev/CS4800.02-WebAppDev-tacos/README.md

 CS 4800.02 Web Application Development Team

-This is the github repository of the 'COVID Web Application'.
+This is the github repository of the `COVID Web Application`.

 File Directory Notes:
 <ul>